-- ♦ If the client data update method settings of the WebManager is set to "Polling," the information displayed on the WebManager is regularly updated and the latest status is not immediately displayed even if the status has changed.
-If you want to get the latest information, click the Reload button. - ◆ If the problems such as server shutdown occur while the WebManager is getting the information, acquiring information may fail and a part of object may not be displayed correctly.
-If the client data update method settings of the WebManager is set to "Polling," wait for the next automatic update or click the Reload button to reacquire the latest information.
-If "Realtime" is set, the information is automatically updated to the latest status. - Collecting logs of ExpressCluster cannot be executed from two or more WebManager simultaneously. - ♦ If the WebManager is operated in the state that it cannot communicate with the connection destination, it may take a while until the control returns. - If you move the cursor out of the browser in the state that the mouse pointer is displayed as a wristwatch or hourglass, the cursor may be back to an arrow. - ♦ When going through the proxy server, configure the settings for the proxy server be able to relay the port number of the WebManager. - When updating ExpressCluster, close the Web browser.
-Clear the Java cache and open the browser.
+- ♦ If the client data update method settings of the WebManager is set to Polling, the information displayed on the WebManager is regularly updated and the latest status is not immediately displayed even if the status has changed.
+If you want to get the latest information, click the Reload button. - ♦ If the problems such as server shutdown occur while the WebManager is getting the information, acquiring information may fail and a part of object may not be displayed correctly.
+If the client data update method settings of the WebManager is set to Polling, wait for the next automatic update or click the Reload button to reacquire the latest information.
+If Realtime is set, the information is automatically updated to the latest status. - Collecting logs of ExpressCluster cannot be executed from two or more WebManager simultaneously. - ♦ If the WebManager is operated in the state that it cannot communicate with the connection destination, it may take a while until the control returns. - ◆ If you move the cursor out of the browser in the state that the mouse pointer is displayed as a wristwatch or hourglass, the cursor may be back to an arrow. - ♦ When going through the proxy server, configure the settings for the proxy server be able to relay the port number of the WebManager. - When going through the reverse proxy server, the WebManager will not operate properly. - ♦ When updating ExpressCluster, close all running browsers.
+Clear the Java cache (not browser cache) and open browsers. - ♦ When updating Java, close all running browsers.
+Clear the Java cache (not browser cache) and open browsers